Frequently Asked Questions

 Q – Can I continue running even after my timed race is over so I can reach my goal distance?

 A – Yes, the course will be open for 24hrs and you can continue running until you reach either your goal or the course closes.
-We will continue recording your time and the distance you’ve completed until you hand in your chip.
-This will tell us you have finished.
+If you intend to run longer than the distance for which you’ve registered, let the timing crew know and we will continue recording your time and the distance you’ve completed until you let us know that you have finished.

 Q – Can I use my own water bottle?